Michelleoc/pands-project/README.md

 Steps To Be followed When Applying an Algorithm.
 1. Split the dataset into training and testing dataset.
 2. The testing dataset is generally smaller than training one as it will help in training the model better.
-I have chose a 75%:25% training:testing split.
+I have chosen a 75%:25% training:testing split.
 3. Select an algorithm based on the problem (classification or regression).
 4. Pass the training dataset to the algorithm to train it, use the .fit() method.
 5. Then pass the testing data to the trained algorithm to predict the outcome, use the .predict() method.